 God’s sovereignty over all events means that when a human being does something that is considered by a person or organisation to be wrong, it is not only considered wrong, but is also the will of God.
-Expanding this point outwards, we can logically say that if God causes all events, God causes all sin and evil.
+Expanding this point outwards, we can logically say that if God causes all events, God causes all sin and suffering.

 An immediate response to this point from some readers will be the thought that if God causes all suffering, this would make God very cruel.
 After all, isn’t some of the suffering we experience horrendous?

 God is infinitely wise and also has total freedom.
 There are no restrictions in relation to how God should or will administer justice.
 He is free to do as He pleases; He might even change the rules at any time.
 I don’t know how anyone who believes in the true sovereignty of God could deny this.
 Of course, God is perfectly able to make promises and keep them, so there is cause for hope for those who cling to the promises God has given in the sacred Scriptures.

 We might ask: Is an infinitely wise, infinitely powerful God likely to be merciful?
 If God does not suffer, and if God is complete within Himself, then it could be the case that He has no reason to be truly angry.
 He introduces ideas like sin, evil, and judgement into existence as part of His grand game, but the whole time He is really just entertaining Himself.
-It is logical to me that if God doesn’t suffer Himself, He will probably be merciful to all sentient beings.
+It is logical to me that if God doesn’t suffer Himself, He will probably ultimately be merciful to all sentient beings.
 At least, that is my hope, for suffering can be a truly terrible thing.